1m1-github/EVMPlus/README.md

 1. define +, -, *, /
 2. EXP as a Taylor series expansion, such that, given a target precision, the calculations required are deterministic
-3. LOG using a binary algorithm
+3. LOG2 using a binary algorithm (not LN since LOG2 is much faster)
 2. SIN as a Taylor series expansion, such that, given a target precision, the calculations required are deterministic

-use big.Int or what is already used in geth. need arbitrary precision.
+use big.Int from math/big, a arbitrary precision standard golang lib.

 ### use cases